MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Experiments

-\paragraph{Effectiveness of Unified Layout Condition Encoder.} In Tab.~\ref{tab:exp-ablation-unified-encoder}, we analyze the effectiveness of our unified layout condition encoder.
+\paragraph{Effectiveness of Unified Layout Condition Encoder.} In Fig.~\ref{fig_exp_encoder_cond}(a), we analyze the effectiveness of our unified layout condition encoder.
+Here, ours without the unified encoder uses a pre-trained 3D VAE encoder for encoding.
 We can see that using the proposed unified layout condition encoder brings better performance compared with using pre-trained 3D VAE encoders.
-This can be attributed to the implicit condition embedding space alignment using the proposed module which effectively fuses the conditions for controllable scene generation.
+This can be attributed to the implicit condition embedding space alignment using the proposed module, which effectively fuses the conditions.

+\paragraph{Effectiveness of Diverse Conditioning Inputs.} In Fig.~\ref{fig_exp_encoder_cond}(b), we examine the effectiveness of the diverse conditions.
+We can see that only using text prompt results in poor performance, while adding box and road map conditions brings significant performance improvement, which is aligned with existing work.
+Besides, the use of occupancy conditions also improves performance.

+\paragraph{Long Video Generation without Reference Frames.} Although our approach is not specifically designed for long video generation, our model can be extended for long video generation, even without reference frames.
+This is benefited from the temporal compression mechanism in 3D VAE~\cite{yang2025cogvideox}, the proposed diffusion transformer model and the diverse conditions.
+We visualize some results in Figs.~\ref{fig_illustration}(c) and~\ref{fig_exp_long}.
+We can see that our approach can generate long videos with consistent scene layout and content.
+Nevertheless, we also observe the presence of noisy regions in far-distance areas.

+\paragraph{Evaluation on the Waymo dataset.} Furthermore, we evaluate on the Waymo dataset.
+Tab.~\ref{tab:exp-sota-waymo} shows that on Waymo, our approach achieves FVD of 61.6, outperforming the baseline (CogVideoX + Cross-view attention + Our conditions) and the state-of-the-art CogVideoX+SyntheOcc.
+As shown in Fig.~\ref{fig_exp_waymo}, our approach can generate diverse driving scenes with high-fidelity on Waymo.

+\paragraph{Driving Scene Style Editing with Text Prompts.} Our approach can also be used to transfer scene style by editing text prompts.
+As shown in Figs.~\ref{fig_illustration}(b) and~\ref{fig_exp_waymo}, by editing the scene text prompts, we can generate diverse driving scenes under different time and weather conditions.